ARRIVAL FIELD

 Atlas Pass

-A small navigation card that holds an Atlas route in one place.
+A compact navigation card that holds a route in one place.

 Practice Environment

-An optional return space at the end of Practice that supports continuation over time.
+An optional return space that supports continuity over time.

 Integration Pages